 The play taken from that book received its world premiere reading at New York's Public Theater in 2011 and became a full stage production in 2013, under the auspices of the Guerrilla Shakespeare Project.

-He has written for television's Damages (FX/DirecTV) and Bloodline (Netflix), and created television series for FX Networks and HBO/Pretty Matches Productions, and has further television pilots in development.
+He has written for television's Damages (FX/DirecTV) and Bloodline (Netflix), and created television series for FX Networks, HBO, and Sundance.
+He has further television pilots in development.

 He lives in New York with his wife and two sons.